MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ## Setting up users

 There are two ways to set up a new user on the HoloLens.
 The most common way is during the HoloLens out-of-box experience (OOBE).
 If using Azure Active Directory, [other users can log in](#setting-up-multi-user-support-azure-ad-only) after OOBE using their Azure AD credentials.
-HoloLens devices that are initially set up with an MSA or local account during OOBE will not support multiple users.
+HoloLens devices that are initially set up with an MSA or local account during OOBE don't support multiple users.
 See Setting up your [HoloLens (1st gen)](hololens1-start.md) or [HoloLens 2](hololens2-start.md).

 If you use an enterprise or organizational account to sign in to HoloLens, HoloLens enrolls in the organization's IT infrastructure.
 This enrollment allows your IT Admin to configure Mobile Device Management (MDM) to send group policies to your HoloLens.

 Like Windows on other devices, signing in during setup creates a user profile on the device.
 The user profile stores apps and data.
 The same account also provides Single Sign-on for apps, such as Microsoft Edge or the Microsoft Store, by using the Windows Account Manager APIs.

-By default, as for other Windows 10 devices, you'll have to sign in again when HoloLens restarts or resumes from standby.
+By default, as for other Windows 10 devices, you have to sign in again when HoloLens restarts or resumes from standby.
 You can use the Settings app to change this behavior, or the behavior can be controlled by group policy.

 ### Linked accounts